sreeram62/RealSimpleThemeOptions/README.md

 1. Install the plugin
 2. Go to Options --> Settings
 3. In theme options add the required fileds and you can call theme in theme files.

+This branch has image uploading Options under progress.